dustin-H/telaviv/docs/api/config.md

 This catches all 4xx HTTP Errors and renders the path from `routes`. `:code` gets replaced by the StatusCode.

 ### `theme`
 A name of a theme which gets used for rendering.
-This can't be changed with [setConfig](telaviv.md#setConfig) on runtime.

 ### `apiAddress`
 Defines the URL of your API-Server.